ricardonovelot/ricardonovelot/README.md

 - **Design**: Figma

 #### 🎯 Professional Goals
-My immediate goal is to master mobile app design, focusing on creating seamless and user-friendly interfaces.
+My immediate goal is to master mobile app design, focusing on creating user-friendly interfaces.
 I aspire to join a company where I can contribute to impactful projects.

 #### 🤝 Let's Connect!
 - **LinkedIn**: [LinkedIn](https://www.linkedin.com/in/ricardo-nlo/)